California Damselflies

 size: very small, length 27 - 32 mm

-male: smaller and darker than most other dancers; dark thoracic side stripe prominent and forked; small eye-spots; abdomen mostly dark with thin contrasting blue or grayish purple rings not quite close at the top with streaks on the lower sides, middle segments black on top; immatures colored more purple; wings clear, dark veins
+male: smaller and darker than most other dancers; dark thoracic side stripe prominent and forked; small eye-spots; abdomen mostly dark with thin contrasting blue or grayish purple rings not quite closed at the top with streaks on the lower sides, middle segments black on top; immatures colored more purple; wings clear, dark veins

 female: light brown/tan & black or male-like